Basic Use#

 Improving performance with the codegen backend#

 The DTO backend is the part that does the heavy lifting for all the DTO features.
-It is responsible for the transforming, parsing, validation and parsing.
+It is responsible for the transforming, validation and parsing.
 Because of this, it is also the part with the most significant performance impact.
 To reduce the overhead introduced by the DTOs, the DTO codegen backend was introduced; A DTO backend that increases efficiency by generating optimized Python code at runtime to perform all the necessary operations.

 Enabling the backend#